classroomtechtools/ContextManager/README.md

 This package is documented with jsdoc, and so [API details are fully documented](https://classroomtechtools.github.io/ContextManager/index.html).
 You'll notice that the online IDE has limited ability to read jsdoc properly, so please do use the API for a full explanation.

-This appscripts library is[also an npm module](https://www.npmjs.com/package/@classroomtechtools/contextmanager), installable with `npm install classroomtechtools/contextmanager` and imported via `import {ContextManager} from '@classroomtechtools/contextmanager'`.
+This appscripts library is [also an npm module](https://www.npmjs.com/package/@classroomtechtools/contextmanager), installable with `npm install classroomtechtools/contextmanager` and imported via `import {ContextManager} from '@classroomtechtools/contextmanager'`.

 For completeness, this library is tested via unit testing on a node environment.
 See bottom for output.